How to rock Universal Studios Florida with Younger Kids

 I realize this is a personal choice – the Harry Potter movies, especially the later ones are pretty intense for younger kids but knowing what Hogwarts and Quidditch were and having some familiarity with the characters made things so much more fun.
 Besides, there’s just something super adorable about little kids when they say wingardium leviosa.

 Shows are a great way to get a little bit of rest or get out of the rain – again, think Central Florida.
-Expect rain at some point during your stay.
-We saw Animal Actors, the Eighth Voyage of Sinbad Stunt Show, Posideon’s Fury and the Blue Man Group.
+Expect rain at some point during your stay but don’t let it put a damper (see what I did there) on your plans.
+We saw Animal Actors on Location, the Eighth Voyage of Sinbad Stunt Show, Posideon’s Fury, Horror Makeup Show and the Blue Man Group.
 The Blue Man Group tickets need to be purchased separately but if you get a chance to see them, do it.
 The Blue Man Group is something people of all ages will love.

 The Animal Actors was really cool and gave some insight into how animals are used in movies and what goes into training them.
 One of my kids got selected to go up on the stage and be a part of the show.
 He’s my “timid around animals kid” and I almost pulled him back when I realized the lady on stage was beckoning him down but he did great.
-Also, if I’d have a do-over on Poisioden’s Fury, I probably wouldn’t have taken my kids.
+Also, if I’d have a do-over on Poisioden’s Fury, I probably wouldn’t have taken my six-year-olds.
 It was a cool show with lots of pyrotechnics but there was a lot of darkness and talk of “we’re going to die in here” and that wasn’t a great experience for our little guys.
+The Horror Makeup Show is really fun and slapstick but it does feature some really gory looking makeup and costume masks.
+Although this isn’t presented in a scary way, if your kids have trouble distinguishing being real and pretend, you might consider skipping.

 If you’ve got people in your group that are too small (or otherwise unwilling) to go on a ride, Universal Studios provides a waiting area and allows riders to switch off without waiting in line again.
 If mom and dad are thrill ride junkies but the kids aren’t there yet, this works out perfectly.
 My husband and I took advantage of this so we could ride Harry Potter and the Forbidden Journey and it was the absolute best. ride. ever.
 I felt like I was flying through a Quidditch match and it was pure awesome sauce.
-It’ll be awhile before my kids are tall enough (or bold enough) to go on a ride like this so I was super happy that ride swap was an option.
+Neither of our kids were tall enough to ride this during our first visit to Universal Studios Orlando so I was super happy that ride swap was an option.

 Here’s a rundown of what we rode and loved.
 I wish our vacation could have been longer.
 We didn’t get a chance to do everything we wanted to do and I actually cried a little the day we had to leave.
 And that, my friends, is a sign of a truly awesome vacation.